Administration

 Enrollment Terminated/Degree Candidacy Continues (ET/DCC)

 Students who are continuing to make satisfactory progress toward completing their degree may enter Enrollment Terminated/Degree Candidacy Continues (ET/DCC) status if they are beyond the defined program length; have exhausted DCE status, chosen not to enter it, or must leave it to pursue other opportunities; and have not graduated.
+Students in ET/DCC status who do not remain in contact with their advisers may be removed from the department’s list of active degree candidates, with the adviser’s permission.

 General Exam & Dissertation